jayahariv/asteroids/README.md

 # asteriods

-- rotate the ship with angle;
+- motion of asteriods
-- motion of asteriods;
+- break astroid to smaller pieces?

-- break astroid to smaller pieces
+- sound?